-DC Health conducted a three-part listening session on May 6, May 14, and May 27, 2020, with individuals living with HIV in Prince George’s County, Maryland.
-Participants were recruited through members of the Washington, DC Regional Planning Commission on Health and HIV (COHAH).
+DC Health conducted a three-part listening session on May 6, May 14, and May 27, 2020, virtually bringing together individuals living with HIV in Prince George’s County, Maryland.
+Participants were recruited through members of the Washington, DC Regional Planning Commission on Health and HIV.
 The average group size was 14 with both men and women participating.
 The virtual platform was new to most participants.
-Although there was an attempt to address the overall quality of life, most of the discussion centered on the COVID-19 pandemic.
+Although there was an attempt to address the overall quality of life, most of the discussion focused on the COVID-19 pandemic.

 Individuals felt that because they have been HIV-positive for so long, they could help others create support systems.
-HIV-positive individuals could also become HIV navigators, helping to guide their peers through the health care system and cope with COVID-19.
+HIV-positive individuals could also become HIV navigators, helping them cope with COVID-19.